blueapple825/brainfuck_plus/README.md

 `!{name}` - Call subroutine (Not implemented)

-`name` - Characters with ASCII codes ranging from 33 to 64 when converted (up to 32 characters, Not implemented)
+`name` - Characters with ASCII codes ranging from 33 to 64 when converted (up to 32 characters)